yash-s20/CS251-2019-Outlab5/README.md

 		...
 	}
   for all in your team
+(please look at this format in "raw" to see the indentation)

 Rest of the instructions are in the problem statement (these are as well).

 You marks for this one will be announced on a comment on your pull request :)